What is tallow?

 - Grassfed and grassfinished

-2. Grassfed and grainfinished: These cows spend their lives grazing in open grasslands and are fed hay (cut and dried grasses) in the winter.
-They are finished with grain to fatten them up, which results in a high-quality product that has a higher omega and acid profile than a grainfed animal.
-Most grassfed products on the market are from this type of cattle.
+2. Grassfed and grainfinished: This represents roughly 80% of beef available to consumers.
+These cows spend their lives grazing in open grasslands and are fed hay (cut and dried grasses) in the winter.
+They are finished with grain and grain by-products (the same feedlot food as listed above) to fatten them up - as quickly as possible - and basically butcher them just before their organs fail and they die from overfeeding.

-3. Grassfed and grassfinished: This is the best type of cattle and the hardest to find.
-Because they are never fed grain, they are typically leaner than the other two options.
-They are chock full of omegas, essential fatty acids and vitamins thanks to their grazing diets.
-They spend their lives outside, roaming; like cows should.
+3. Grassfed and grassfinished: I believe this is the best type of cattle.
+They live their whole lives eating what they would eat if we didn't exist.
+Because they are never fed grain by-products etc., they are typically leaner than the other two options.
+They are chock full of saturated fatty acids and vitamins thanks to their grazing diets and spend their lives outside, in the glorious sun, like cows should.
 Grassfed cattle is also the most sustainable method for raising beef based on the theory of regenerative agriculture (or holistic management).
 The manure returns the nutrients to the soil, which helps deep-rooted grasses grow and prevent erosion.

-Fatskn tallow is 100% grassfed and grassfinished, which is by far the best type of tallow.
+FATSKN suet tallow that is 100% grassfed and grassfinished, which is by far the best type of tallow.
 Here are some reasons it's so good for our skin:

-- All those extra vitamins (A, D, E, K) are fat-soluble vitamins which means they're ready to be absorbed and used by our skin, which encourages and promotes skin cell regeneration.
+- All those extra vitamins (A, D, E, K) are fat-soluble vitamins (only found in animal products) which means they're readily absorbed and used by our skin, which encourages and promotes skin cell regeneration.

 - It's non-greasy and "bio-identical" to human skin which essentially means that it's 100% usable by our body and easy to absorb.